Lock-up

 FREE the user indicates that the hotfile is written with free format.

-This option is default.
+This option is the default.

 UNFORMATTED the user indicates that the hotfile is written unformatted.